2 min read

 1. Make Safety Personal

-• Personal stories from colleagues who experienced incidents.
+• Personal stories from colleagues who experienced accidents.

-• Visual demonstrations of what can go wrong without controls.
+• Visual demonstrations of what can go wrong without proper controls.

-• Practical examples tied to the specific risks of their work environment.
+• Practical examples tied to the specific risks of their work.

 2. Involve Employees in the Process

-People are more likely to support what they help create.
-Instead of rolling out top-down policies, involve employees in:
+People support what they help create.
+Include employees in:

-• Developing procedures.
-Their hands-on experience often leads to practical improvements.
+• Developing procedures, where hands-on experience leads to practical improvements.

-• Safety committees or champions.
-Workers who act as ambassadors encourage peer-to-peer accountability.
+• Safety committees or champions who encourage peer accountability.

 3. Keep Training Practical and Interactive